RogueClaris/grove-server-for-hubos/scripts/libs/liberations/README.md

 ### `Dark Hole`

-- `Direction` the direction the character spawned should face
+- `Direction` the direction the character spawned should face.
-- `Spawns` the name of the enemy to spawn, overrides `Encounter` when this character moves over another panel
+- `Spawns` the name of the enemy to spawn, overrides `Encounter` when this character moves over another panel.
+- `Encounter` the encounter for the dark hole and enemy, uses the map's default when missing.
 - `Rank` the rank of the spawned enemy, ex: `V1`, `SP`, `Omega`.
 Passed as `rank` in the encounter's data param.

 ### `Trap Panel`